Igal-Lankri/cloudride-project/README.md

 ---

-## 🏗 The Architecture
+## The Architecture

-I designed the system to be secure by default but simple to manage.
+I designed the network topology to strictly follow the challenge requirements regarding isolation and access:

-* **Public Zone:** The Application Load Balancer (ALB) and NAT Gateway sit here to handle internet traffic.
+* **Inbound Access:** As requested, the application is exposed to the internet only via the Application Load Balancer (ALB) in the Public Zone.
-* **Private Zone:** The application itself (ECS Fargate Tasks) runs here.
-It's completely isolated from the internet for security.
+* **Outbound Access:** The containers are in a private network.
+They can reach the internet using the NAT Gateway, but they are completely hidden from direct outside connections.

 ---

-## ▶️ How to run it
+## How to run it

 1.  **Build the Infrastructure:**
     ```bash